ducktordanny/cubeshares/docs/planning_notes/0_ideas.md

 }
 ```

 This endpoint returns back a lot of useful and nice info, though probably not needed.
-I don't want to show WCA records and stats on CubeIt, but just have a link to the WCA profile instead.
+I don't want to show WCA records and stats on cubeshares, but just have a link to the WCA profile instead.

 I also want to store users in my own db, so I can have some additional features, like follow and maybe some additional info later.